carolineladouce/chess-timer/README.md

 # Chess Timer

-Turn an iPhone into your chess timer!
+Turn an iPhone into a chess timer!

 ## How it is built

-This app is built programatically (without Storyboards)
+This app is built programatically (without Storyboards) using Swift and UIKit

 ## How to use the app

-Set your iPhone aside the chess board and start the timer.
-Each player can tap their side of the iPhone to switch turns.
+Set your iPhone next to the chess board.
+Each player can select the game time from pre-set timers, switch turns, and start/pause/reset the game.

 ## Author